D3vYuan/cloud-data-cortex-framework-lessons/README.md

 Base on the requirements, the following are the tasks in the process:

-- `Data Foundation` - Deploy the `Google Cloud Cortex Framework` into the project
+- `Data Foundation` - Deploy the `Data Cortex Framework` into the project
 - `Demand Sensing` - Using the data from `BigQuery` to forecast usage
 - `Looker Block (SAP)` - The dashboards for `SAP` related data
 - `Looker Block (Salesforce)` - The dashboards for `Salesforce` related data